Soybean seed quality considerations

 Michigan State University Extension says the warm germination test is an excellent indicator of how the seed will germinate under ideal conditions.
 However, it does not predict how the seed will germinate and emerge in cool or stressful soil conditions.
 Some type of vigor test such as the cold germination or the accelerated aging test is required to determine this.
 The vigor test results should not be used to estimate germination percentages of a given seed lot, but they can be used to compare and rank the ability of different seed lots to germinate and emerge under stressful soil conditions.
 Vigor test results are not typically provided to producers with the seed.
-The main reason for this is there is not an industry-wide standard for testing protocols and reporting results.

 Rank your seed lots by the germination score on the tag or vigor test results and consider this information along with maturity to determine your planting order.
 Always plant your highest quality seed first and your poorest quality seed last.
 Avoid planting low quality seed into cold, wet soils, poor seed beds or high residue conditions that may reduce seed-to-soil contact.
-Planting late-maturing varieties early will maximize yield potential while planting early-maturing varieties early will spread out your harvest window.
+Planting late-maturing varieties early will maximize yield potential while planting early maturing varieties early will spread out your harvest window.

 The warm germination score listed on the tag should always be used to adjust planting rates.
 A simple method for accomplishing this is to divide your desired harvest population by the warm germination score and then divide again by the warm germination score to estimate actual emerged seedlings.
-For example, if seed having a warm germination score of 85 percent will be planted and a harvest population of 100,000 plants per acre is desired, then 138,408 seeds per acre should be planted (100,000 ÷ 0.85 ÷ 0.85 = 138,408).
-An excellent soybean seeding rate calculator developed at the University of Illinois will help you fine-tune your seeding rates to achieve your desired final plant stands.
+For example, if seed having a warm germination score of 85% will be planted and a harvest population of 100,000 plants per acre is desired, then 138,408 seeds per acre should be planted (100,000 ÷ 0.85 ÷ 0.85 = 138,408).
+An excellent soybean seeding rate calculator developed at the University of Illinois will help you fine tune your seeding rates to achieve your desired final plant stands.

 Producers that raise soybeans for seed can reduce the potential for Phomopsis seed decay occurring in the future by using the following management practices:

 - Planting seed-bean fields timely—not too early or too late.

 - Planting on well-drained fields.